Economic Resilience Initiative

 Abusers often use finances to maintain power over their partner, and worries about money are one of the main reasons women feel trapped in abusive relationships or return to their abusers.

-This ten-week class supports survivors of domestic violence to become financially independent and build confidence in their own skills.
+This eight-week class supports survivors of domestic violence to become financially independent and build confidence in their own skills.
 Topics covered include:

 • Safety planning and goal setting